asoderlund/NEO-Analysis/README.md

 ## Model Building

 I chose to create classification models to predict whether or not an asteroid is considered hazardous.
 To compare models, I included accuracy, precision, recall, f1, and AUC scores.
 I chose to include all of these metrics because certain models performed better for some of these metrics and worse for others.
+In this case, recall is going to be more important than precision (or even accuracy, to a degree) because mis-classifying a dangerous asteroid as non-hazardous is a much more costly mistake that mis-classifying a non-hazardous asteroid.
+So, if a model performs better in recall and worse for other metrics, it may be something to take into account.

 ### More Pre-Processing

+Before building any models, I performed a test/train split, with 80% of the data going to the test set.
+I stratified y (the *hazardous* variable) to account for the class imbalance.
+I did not include *name* or *id* in the X values because they were not useful.
+I decided to keep both *estimated_diameter_max* and *absolute_magnitude*, because most of the metrics were improved by including both variables.
+However, if we were trying to optimize recall only, it would help with certain models to only use one of these variables.

 ### Basic Decision Tree Classification